Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 - 1. The Map is Not the Territory: Acknowledging that every model, plan, or belief is a reduction of a much more complex reality.

-- 2. The Circle of Competence: Defining the strict boundary where your knowledge is deep enough to give you a genuine edge over everyone else.
+- 2. The Circle of Competence: Defining the strict boundary where your knowledge is deep enough to give you a genuine edge.

 - 3. First Principles Thinking: Stripping away assumptions and analogies until you are left only with indisputable, atomic truths.